AndyLi23/2D-Physics/README.md

 # 2D-Physics
-Simple 2d physics using pygame
+2D physics using pygame (no other physics libraries) based on the (speed, angle) vector model

 circle_sim: physics of multiple circles with varying velocities